rebrandly/wordpress-plugin-rebrandly-redirect/README.txt

 No, the plugin will only manage your 404 traffic and with not interfere at all with the content on your website.

+== Screenshots ==

+1. Navigating the website: routes not found are redirected away by Rebrandly
+2. Routes defined in the Rebrandly account
+3. Where to locate the Alias domain value
+4. Where to find the Rebrandly settings
+5. Configuring the alias domain value in WordPress admin panel

 == Changelog ==

 = 1.0 =